dot-build/angular-repository/README.md

 # angular-repository

-A data layer to automate the transport of information from any source
+A layer to abstract the data transport on higher level components (controllers, directives...).

 ## Introduction

 This library implements a thin layer of abstraction between service endpoints and consumers who need to do data manipulation (CRUD).
+It is best used with RESTful backend providers.

 ## DataProviderInterface

 The actual communication with any kind of service is done with a `DataProvider`, which implements the methods defined in the `DataProviderInterface`.

 Each method has the responsibility of do server calls and return a `Promise`.
 The methods are:

 * findAll(endpoint, parameters)
 * findOne(endpoint, id)